 New Zealand passes law aimed at combating climate change

-WELLINGTON, New Zealand (AP) — New Zealand lawmakers have joined forces across the aisle to pass a bill aimed at combating climate change.
+WELLINGTON, New Zealand (AP) — New Zealand lawmakers on Thursday joined forces across the aisle to pass a bill aimed at combating climate change.

 The bill was spearheaded by the liberal government but in the end was supported by the main conservative opposition party, which nevertheless promised changes if it wins the next election.